Scaling the weight parameters in Markov logic networks and relational logistic regression models: Asymptotic Probabilities

 The limit of the probabilities of any formula containing just the propositions in $\mathcal{L}$ as $n\rightarrow\infty$ is given by the probability distribution calculated in Algorithm \ref{algo:}.

-For any quantifier-free $\mathcal{L}$-formula $\psi$, the proportion of tuples of a randomly chosen ascending sequence of $\mathcal{L}$-structures $\mathfrak{X}_{n}$ on $D_{n}$ satisfying a given set of values $C$ for the propositions in $\mathcal{L}$, limits to $p_{\psi,C}$ almost surely. \end{theorem} \begin{proof} We prove the theorem by induction on the index, simultaneously for the propositions $P_{i}$ and the $p_{\psi,C}$.
+For any quantifier-free $\mathcal{L}$-formula $\psi$, the proportion of tuples of a randomly chosen ascending sequence of $\mathcal{L}$-structures $\mathfrak{X}_{n}$ on $D_{n}$ satisfying a given set of values $C$ for the propositions in $\mathcal{L}$, limits to $p_{\psi,C}$ almost \end{theorem} \begin{proof} We prove the theorem by induction on the index, simultaneously for both the probabilities of the propositions and the proportions of the formulas.

+As our goal is to use the law of large numbers, we restrict the formulas we consider to complete descriptions $\psi$ of $\vec{x}$, that is, formulas which determine for each relation symbol $R$ and sort-appropriate tuple $\vec{z}$ from $\vec{x}$ whether $R(\vec{z})$ holds or not.
+This includes the propositions, which take the empty tuple.
+Every quantifier-formula can be expressed as a disjunction of mutually incompatible complete descriptions, and hence their proportions can simply be computed as the sum of the proportions of their associated complete descriptions.

+Furthermore, to avoid issues arising from tuples with overlapping entries, we show a slightly stronger form of the theorem which allows us to proceed variable by variable.